shirodkar/service-one/README.md

 ## A sample Spring Boot application

-This is a microservice which exposes a REST endpoint:
+This is a microservice which exposes the REST endpoint:

 `GET /handle/{value}`